-Visual Arts, as defined by the National Art Education Association, include the traditional fine arts such as drawing, painting, printmaking, photography, and sculpture; media arts including film, graphic communications, animation, and emerging technologies; architectural, environmental, and industrial arts such as urban, interior, product, and landscape design; folk arts; and works of art such as ceramics, fibers, jewelry, works in wood, paper, and other materials (Revised July 2012)
+Visual Arts, as defined by the National Art Education Association, include the traditional fine arts, such as, drawing, painting, printmaking, photography, and sculpture; media arts, such as, animation, video and emerging digital technologies; design, such as, communication, product, and interactive; environmental, such as, architecture, landscape architecture, interior and urban planning; conceptual, performance, participatory, street, and folk arts and works of art in clay, glass, metal, wood, fiber, paper and other materials.
+(Revised March 2017)

-Art In everyday discussions and in the history of aes

-In everyday discussions and in the history of aesthetics, multiple (and sometimes contradictory) definitions of art have been proposed.
-In a classic article, "The Role of Theory in Aesthetics," Morris Weitz (1956) recommended differentiating between classificatory (classifying) and honorific (honoring) definitions of art

-In the Next Generation Core Visual Arts Standards, the word art is used in the classificatory sense to mean "an artifact or action that has been put forward by an artist or other person as something to be experienced, interpreted, and appreciated"

-An important component of a quality visual arts education is for students to engage in discussions about honorific definitions of art-identifying the wide range of significant features in art-making approaches, analyzing why artists follow or break with traditions and discussing their own understandings of the characteristics of "good art"
+Art In everyday discussions and in the history of aesthetics, multiple (and sometimes contradictory) definitions of art have been proposed.
+In a classic article, "The Role of Theory in Aesthetics," Morris Weitz (1956) recommended differentiating between classificatory (classifying) and honorific (honoring) definitions of art In the Next Generation Core Visual Arts Standards, the word art is used in the classificatory sense to mean "an artifact or action that has been put forward by an artist or other person as something to be experienced, interpreted, and appreciated" An important component of a quality visual arts education is for students to engage in discussions about honorific definitions of art-identifying the wide range of significant features in art-making approaches, analyzing why artists follow or break with traditions and discussing their own understandings of the characteristics of "good art" Appropriation Intentional borrowing, copying, and alteration of preexisting images and objects

-Appropriation

-Intentional borrowing, copying, and alteration of preexisting images and objects
+Page 1